baw-de/ELAM-Einstieg/Contributing.md

 - Ensure your code is well-commented and readable.

 ### Testing
 Before submitting your pull request, please ensure that the code passes all tests (if applicable).
-You can run the test suite using the following command: